 I grew up on Puerto Rican food.
 My step-father is from Ponce, so he introduced my mother and me to delicious homemade Puerto Rican meals like arroz con pollo (yellow saffron rice with chicken and peas), caramel flan (a sweet custard desert), pasteles (a sort of tamale stuffed with roast pork and steamed in banana leafs), and maduros (fried sweet plantains).

-As as teen, I don’t think I fully appreciated it.
+As as pre-teen, I don’t think I fully appreciated it.
 In fact, I remember wrinkling up my nose with a little doubt and teenage angst when my step-father first cooked a Puerto Rican meal for us.
 Thankfully, food was certainly the way to my heart, and now these scents and flavors are a comforting reminder of home.
 In retrospect, I’m sure it had an influence on my current love for global cuisine as an adult.
 Between my step-father’s Latin influences, and my grandmother’s French influences, my palate was definitely primed with a wanderlust to taste even more.

 Recently, I asked if he’d teach me how to make maduros, so he and my mother came over for an afternoon Puerto Rican cooking lesson.
 Maduros are essentially fried plantains sweetened with a little butter and sugar.
 If you’ve never had plantains before, they’re very similar to bananas, just larger with a slightly more mellow flavor.
 Plantains are not very appetizing when they’re raw, which is why it’s common to cook them.
 They’re very popular in Latin American countries for a side dish or dessert and are actually quite easy to make.
-Enjoy the recipe below.

 “Maduros” – Sweet Plantains Recipe